Skip to main content

 Taxable municipals

-Taxable municipals posted strong gains, benefiting from the Treasury rally given the sector’s longer duration profile.
-Crossover demand from non-U.S. investors and institutions remained constructive, and the sector’s yield advantage over comparably rated corporates continues to attract interest.
+Taxable municipals posted a solid gain, benefiting from the rally in long-end Treasuries and steady demand from crossover investors.
+The sector’s longer duration profile was a tailwind, as 20- and 30-year yields declined.
+Performance remains strong year-to-date, and the sector’s yield advantage over comparably rated corporates continues to attract buyers.

 Investment grade corporates